 The Water Services Corporation of Malta provides tap water to all of Malta and Gozo, and has been making large investments in the infrastructure during the last decade powered by large EU funding.

-The Water Services Corporation (WSC) produces about 75 million cubic metres per year which is enough for a population of 400,000 people that live on an island less than 60 square kilometres.
+The Water Services Corporation (WSC) produces about 31 million cubic metres per year of drinking water (2015) which is enough for a population of just over 500,000 (2020) people that live on an island less than 60 square kilometres.

 This blog post explores the quality and safety of tap water in Malta as well as its benefits and costs to your wallet!

 Here are ten important things you should know about tap water in Malta:

-Tap water in Malta is expensive when compared to other European countries
+Tap water in Malta is cheaper when compared to other European countries

 At a rate of €1.3965 for the first 33 cubic meters per year and €5.1395 after that on a residential tarrif tap water in Malta is cheaper at 33 Cubic meters per year than the most other European countries according to the Holidu water price index, however using more than 33 cubic meters per person, which is about average in Malta, means the water is significantly more expensive and cheaper only than Norway.
 So conserve your water and only use what you need!